fralik/rundata-net/docs/getting-started/user_guide.rst

   :width: 100 %
   :alt: Example of format dialog

-The :guilabel:`Configure main display` button opens the main dispay configuration window.
-In this window, the user can select the information to be shown on the main display for each individual inscription.
+The :guilabel:`Configure main display` button opens a dialog box used to configure the main display.
+On this dialog box, the user may select the information to be shown on the main display for each individual inscription.

-The list to the left contains the fields available for selection.
-The list to the right contains the fields selected for display.
+The list to the left contains fields available for selection.
+The list to the right contains fields selected for display.
 The order of the selected fields may be rearranged by using the two buttons located under the right-hand list.

-Changes in the selected fields are applied when the dialogue window is closed by clicking on :guilabel:`Apply changes`.
+Changes in the selected fields are applied when the dialogue window is closed by clicking on :guilabel:`Apply changes` button.

 The :guilabel:`Display headers` checkbox is used to control whether any field headers should be presented on the main display or not.
 Compare these two images.
 The version to the left has the headers turned on.
 The version to the right has the headers turned off.

 .. image:: /_static/headers-on.jpg
   :width: 49 %